ant-design/ant-design/docs/blog/issue-helper.en-US.md

 ## 5. Mess with formatting

-『 I'm afraid that he will easily understand my question, so I have to do something 』

-Never, never format questions.
+Never, never format code.
 You are not an artist, and beautifying the format is not your specialty.
 Your energy should be used in project development, and you don't have time to learn formatting syntax.
 As for whether the other party can understand, you don't need to care.

-- Correct demonstration:
+#### 😈 'Good Way'

 ```tsx
 renderBatchButton() {